How to Transition to Veganism: Vegan Beginners Need 5 Steps

 Why?
 Because if you aren’t fueling yourself properly, you’ll get burned out, want to give up, or worse!

-But here’s what we don’t talk about enough: learning about vegan nutrition can be a learning curve.
+But here’s what you don’t hear enough of: learning about vegan nutrition can be a learning curve.

 There’s probably lots of reasons for this.
 Marketing, and nutrition recommendations have centered animals as food for a long time.